Start Your Research

 - Find background information first, and then use more specific sources.
 We suggest searching sources like Points of View Reference Center, CQ Researcher, Wikipedia, or Westlaw News to explore topic possibilities and choose keywords to use to search for more information.

 - Is your topic too big in scope, or is it too limited?
 We have some tips on how to narrow or broaden your topic.

 - Once you've chosen a topic, identify a variety of keywords you can use to locate more information on your topic.

 - Search our UMD Library Catalog directly for articles and books.

 - Academic OneFile, Academic Search Premier, or Google Scholar are great starting points for finding articles.

-- For more specific information on your topic you can choose from subject databases related to your course or major.
+- For more specifics on your topic, you can choose from subject databases related to your course or major.

-- If you know what database in mind, go to our complete listing of databases.
+- If you have a database in mind, go to our complete listing of databases.